by Terry O'Mahoney

 Several world premieres, including “Suite for Tambour Militaire” by Maurice Wright and “Transformations for Flute and Marimba” by Gregory Zuber were performed.
 Other works were performed in tribute to Abel by a who’s who of the percussion world—Russell Hartenberger, John Wyre, Greg and Pat Zuber, Matthew Strauss, Douglas Wallace, Angela Zator, Ted Atkatz, Chris Deviney, Brian Del Signore, Dave DePeters, John Shaw, Brent Kuszyk, Will Hudgins, Brian Prechtl, Brian Jones, Harvey Price, Rolando Morales-Matos, Michael Udow, Doug Walter, Bill Cahn, Douglas Howard, John Rudolph, and Richard Brown.

-Teaching has always been a part of Abel’s life.
+Teaching was always a part of Abel’s life.
 He continued the tradition he began in Oklahoma by teaching high school students at the Philadelphia Settlement School.
 One memorable experience was a percussion ensemble (one of the first in Philadelphia) whose members included Russell Hartenberger, John Soroka, Mark Sunkett, William Cahn, Albert Hobbs, Richard Brown, Glenn Steele, Nick Cerrato, and Michael Udow.

 During the 1970s, Abel compiled and edited two books of orchestral studies for timpani and percussion, published by G. Schirmer.
-“There was a whole series of books on every instrument in the orchestra; the percussion instruments fell to me [to compile],” remembers Abel.
+“There was a whole series of books on every instrument in the orchestra; the percussion instruments fell to me [to compile],” remembered Abel.
 They have become standard textbooks in many percussionists’ libraries.

 Many percussionists have a connection to Abel through one of their instruments: the triangle.
 For 35 years, Abel has manufactured 4-inch and 6-inch orchestral triangles that produce a clear, bright sound found very desirable by percussionists.
-“My predecessor in the Philadelphia Orchestra, Jim Valerio, had the best triangle,” Abel says.
+“My predecessor in the Philadelphia Orchestra, Jim Valerio, had the best triangle,” Abel said.
 “He let us use it for a year or two.
 When he wanted it returned, I decided that we had to replace it.”

-Abel says that particular triangle “was made from a knitting mill spindle from New England by the Walberg Drum Company.
+Abel said that particular triangle “was made from a knitting mill spindle from New England by the Walberg Drum Company.
 They bought used spindles from old knitting factories and bent them into triangles in a variety of different lengths and sizes.”
 But Abel could not locate any used knitting spindles.
 “I took the dimensions of that triangle to an engineering company and had them vary it.
 I had a dozen different sizes made, picked the one that sounded the best, and had a couple made.
 People heard about it and wanted some.
 I found several small shops that could do the various steps, because it was too high-tech for me to do in my basement.
 I began by having twenty triangles manufactured, and now it’s six hundred at a time!

-Abel proved to be a instrument-design pioneer through the development of his “suspended” concert bass drum stand.
-“In the early 1960s, Dan Hinger and I were tapping on a kettledrum and bass drum when we were hand carrying them backstage at the Academy of Music,” Abel recalls.
+Abel proved to be an instrument-design pioneer through the development of his “suspended” concert bass drum stand.
+“In the early 1960s, Dan Hinger and I were tapping on a kettledrum and bass drum when we were hand carrying them backstage at the Academy of Music,” Abel recalled.
 “We noticed how free and full the sounds were.
 That started the process of development of a bass drum stand using a square pipe frame and rubber bands from Michael Bookspan’s trampoline.
 The final result was a bass drum suspended by rubber, on a ring that swivels.
 It’s used in most of the symphony orchestras and many of the universities and schools in this country.”
 Abel was the first to develop this “free-floating” concept, one that has been copied by many percussion manufacturers today.